RotemGeva/ProtocoLab/ProtocoLabVersionsRecord.md

 		Added Open Latest Log - allows the user to open latest compare log.
 		Added ability to make requirements from a given tar file.
 		Enriched log file of both GUI and external tool.
+		Concatenate logs of runs that occured in less than 2 minutes one after another.